blinklet/learning-pyxel/bird_flap/bird_flap_26/README.md

 Should go back to rounding solution but how to solve the cycle of bad jitter detections?

+(solved) the sprite to max sprite speed ratio is now a Fraction object.
+This allows precis ratios that will add up to whole numbers when expected

 (maybe remove jitter logic until future and focu on other game mechanics)